photonstorm/Flixel-Power-Tools/README.md

     Test Suite/bin/FlixelPowerTools.swf

-If you don't have Flash Player installed locally then launch `index.html` in a browser.
+If you don't have Flash Player installed locally then open `index.html` in a browser.

 Classes